smrtos/Zephyr2VSC/ReadMe.txt

 But for .c file browsing, it suffices, I think.

 Due to https://github.com/microsoft/vscode-cpptools/issues/4059,
-pressing F12 on a function call can only goes to function prototype declaration for now.
+pressing F12 on a function call can only jump to function prototype declaration for now.